jasonmar/BigQueryHiveORCLoader/README.md

-  --krbKeyTab <value>      (optional) Kerberos keytab location (path/to/krb5.keytab) --krbPrincipal <value>   (optional) Kerberos principal (user@realm or service/host@realm) --dryRun <value>         (optional) When specified, requests are logged and not submitted to BigQuery (default: false) --help                   prints this usage text
+  --krbKeyTab <value>      (optional) Kerberos keytab location (path/to/krb5.keytab) --krbPrincipal <value>   (optional) Kerberos principal (user@realm or service/host@realm) --dryRun <value>         (optional) When specified, requests are logged and not submitted to BigQuery (default: false) --useTempTable <value>   (optional) When specified, generated SQL greater than 1MB will fallback to using a temp table and separate job for each partition (default: false)
+  --help                   prints this usage text
 ```